This fried shark recipe is tasty and simple to make, once you have properly prepared the shark meat.

 Before battering the fish, I added a teaspoon of lime juice (although the fish vendor said not to).
 The juice didn’t affect the meat since I added it right before frying.

-Step 5: Once hot enough, fry the shark pieces in the oil for 3 minutes.
-Flip over and cook the other side for another three minutes.
-For larger slabs of shark meat, add two to four more minutes per side
+Once hot enough, fry the shark pieces in the oil for 3 minutes.
+Flip over and cook the other side for another 3 minutes.
+For thicker slices of shark meat, cook each side for about 5 to 7 minutes per side.

 For larger pieces and fillets, serve the fried shark with fry bake, lettuce, tomatoes, and pineapple chow.
 Chadon beni sauce, garlic sauce and mango chutney are great condiments that go so well with bake and shark.